SAP-samples/teched2022-DA261/exercises/business_app_studio/ex4/README.md

-# Appendix 2 - Additional HDI Container Details (Optional)
+# Appendix 2 - Additional HDI Container Details

 This exercise will further examine the deployed HDI container.